Indonesia 14-Day Itinerary

 • 19:00 — Dinner at Bambu Indah

-Transport: Local walking and short taxi rides within Seminyak.
+Transport: Local walking and short ride-hailing rides within Seminyak.

 Day 13: Uluwatu day trip